INTERSECT-training/collaborative-git/README.md

-# FIXME Lesson title
+# Working Collaboratively

-This repository generates the corresponding lesson website from [INTERESECT](https://intersect-training.org/) repertoire of lessons.
+This repository generates the corresponding lesson website from [INTERSECT](https://intersect-training.org/) repertoire of lessons.
 The lesson format and structure is based off the [The Carpentries](https://carpentries.org/).

 ## Contributing